SaharZarghami/SaharZarghami/README.md

 ## Hi there 👋 I'm Sahar
 Welcome to my GitHub profile!
-I'm a passionate Data Analyst, Business Analyst, and a lifelong learner dedicated to making data-driven insights accessible and impactful.
+I'm a passionate Financial Analyst, and a lifelong learner dedicated to making data-driven insights accessible and impactful.

 ## 🚀 About Me